-The options below are more suitable for webhosting that you can manage without technical skills:
+The options below are more suitable for most users:

 Hosting your website on a dedicated server basically means that the entire server is at your service.
 This option is relatively more expensive than sharing, as you will be the only one using the server and paying for all of the costs.

 Some reasons for choosing a dedicated server include the following: